guykozlovskij/ga-project-1/README.md

   let player = 517
 ```

-Player is then visualised by adding a corresponding sprite via a CSS **.class**.
+Player is then visualized by adding a corresponding sprite via a CSS **.class**.

 ```js
 //* Adds Player to the Grid